gboeing/street-network-models/worldwide/readme.md

 Urban boundaries dataset citation: Florczyk, A.J., Corbane, C., Schiavina, M., Pesaresi, M., Maffenini, L., Melchiorri, M., Politis, P., Sabo, F., Freire, S., Ehrlich, D., Kemper, T., Tommasi, P., Airaghi, D. and L. Zanchetta.
 2019.
 GHS Urban Centre Database 2015, multitemporal and multidimensional attributes, R2019A.
 European Commission, Joint Research Centre (JRC) [Dataset] PID: http://data.europa.eu/89h/53473144-b88c-44bc-b4a3-4583ed1f547e

 ## Workflow

+System requirements:

+  - Required: 32 gb of memory for single-processor execution (note: you'll have to edit the config file to set the CPU counts to 1).
+  - Recommended: 128 gb of memory + 24 CPU cores for multi-processor execution as parameterized in the config file.
+  - Create a new [conda](https://conda.io) environment from `environment.yml` to install all the necessary packages to run the workflow.

-The workflow is organized into folders and scripts.
+The workflow is organized into folders and scripts, as follows.

 ### 1. Construct models